vector-of-bool/bpt/docs/tut/hello-test.rst

 Using a Library for Testing
 ***************************

-A library in ``dds`` can declare dependencies on other libraries, possibly in other packages.
+A library in ``bpt`` can declare dependencies on other libraries, possibly in other packages.
 One can also declare that a dependency is "for testing" rather than being a strong dependency of the library itself.
 A "for test" library dependency will only be available within the ``.test.*`` source files, and